grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 ### Example

-The following table is an example of the type of data you need for a flame graph visualization and how it should be formatted.
+The following table is an example of the type of data you need for a flame graph visualization and how it should be formatted:

 #### Time-series table